alethic/Cogito.AspNetCore.ServiceModel/README.md

 {
     services.AddServiceModel();
 }

 public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
-    app.UseServiceHost<MathService>("/math", configure =>
-    {
-        configure.AddServiceEndpoint<IMathService>("");
-        configure.AddServiceEndpoint<IMathService>("/2");
-    });
+    app.UseServiceHost<MathService>("/math");
 }
 ```

 I've done a few things internally that are sort of weird.

-A custom baseUri is established with a custom scheme: `aspnetcore`.
-Service endpoints register and listen against these addresses: `aspnetcore:/GUID/path`.
-Paths are rewritten into these internal paths as they enter the middleware, and dispatched to a router.
-The router routes to a set of queues.
-The queues exist because `ChannelListeners` start up and register queues to listen to.
+Each invocation of `UseServiceHost` starts up a `ServiceHost` instance.
+This service host is configured by default with
+bindings that establish a `AspNetCoreTransport`.
+The transport generates `ReplyChannel`s which sets up an inbound
+delivery queue based on the binding properties.
+As ASP.Net Core requests arrive, they are dispatched into the router
+where the hunt for a queue that they should be put
+into.
+The `ReplyChannelListener` dequeues these requests and enters them into the WCF pipeline.
+Reply messages likewise
+write back to the originating ASP.Net core Response.

+Internally a non-standard ListenURI is set up for each invocation of `UseServiceHost`.
+These each get a "Router ID",
+which is a GUID that idenfies the target `ServiceHost` instance.
+This can probably go away now that I can get access to
+the server addresses of Kestrel and such.

 This lets us use the existing `ServiceHost` class.
-And thus eventually piggyback on existing `ServiceHost` extensions: like Autofac integration.
+And thus eventually piggyback on existing `ServiceHost` extensions:
+like Autofac integration.
 And it keeps the dispatch/contract discovery stuff in WCF.
-The only unfortunate part about this is `ServiceHost` is kind of heavy.
-Seems to spawn a lot of channel listeners, and invoke `OnBeginAccept` a lot.
-So, we're using semaphores to lease those out.

-Also, I'm using completely custom bindings. `BasicHttpBinding` is not used, of course. `AspNetCoreBasicBinding` is instead doing the same setup.
-I want a `AspnetCoreWSBinding`!